dwhieb/ling-ref/README.md

   - `<section class=abstract>` - The abstract for that reference, if present.

   - `<section class=notes>` - The notes for that reference, if present.

+Markdown text (including HTML) is supported in both the Abstract and Notes section.

 # Reporting Issues
 Found a bug?
 Have a suggestion for improvement?
 Have a question?
 [Open an issue on GitHub.][12]